The Underlying Causes Of Hip Pain

-Rheumatoid arthritis is an example of inflammatory arthritic condition that is a body wide condition with the capacity to cause hip pain.
-These type of arthritic conditions include other more obscure forms of arthritis like psoriatic arthritis.
-Inflammatory arthritis can also be caused by many other conditions, for example by the formation of uric acid crystals in joints , infections or other underlying diseases like lupus.
-We have most probably yet to even begin to identify the full complexity and subtlety of many of these conditions, some of which may it seems may be more to do with the health of the gut than anything else.
+Rheumatoid arthritis is an example of an inflammatory arthritic condition that is a body-wide condition with the capacity to cause hip pain.
+These types of arthritic conditions include other more obscure forms of arthritis-like psoriatic arthritis.
+Inflammatory arthritis can also be caused by many other conditions, for example by the formation of uric acid crystals in joints, infections, or other underlying diseases like lupus.
+We have most probably yet to even begin to identify the full complexity and subtlety of many of these conditions, some of which may it seems maybe more to do with the health of the gut than anything else.

-In reality there are a host of possible disease states in the body that on rare occasions can be the reason for hip pain.
-This spectrum of conditions that may cause knee pain are not confined to the joints and muscles and can include certain cancers and referred pains from the internal organs.
+In reality, there are a host of possible disease states in the body that on rare occasions can be the reason for hip pain.
+This spectrum of conditions that may cause knee pain is not confined to the joints and muscles and can include certain cancers and referred pains from the internal organs.